Valmet L-80 Turbo-Vinha

-Valmet L-80 TP Turbo-Vinha was a prototype for a new Finnish turboprop basic trainer aircraft.
-The aircraft, which carried the designation OH-VBB, first flew on 12 February 1985.
+The Valmet L-80 TP Turbo-Vinha was a prototype for a new Finnish turboprop basic trainer aircraft.
+The aircraft, which carried the registration OH-VBB, first flew on 12 February 1985.
 It was destroyed in a crash on 24 April 1985, during its 14th flight, killing the test pilot Paavo Janhunen.
 The aircraft was a further development of the Valmet L-70 Vinka and would eventually lead to the Valmet L-90 Redigo.